 It is standard with load sensing and flows sharing pump

-The Merlo CDC system automatically recognises what attachment is fitted and will calibrate the performance to load.
+The Merlo CDC system automatically recognizes what attachment is fitted and will calibrate the performance to load.

 The newly designed cab has a 1 .1 mm wide design.
-As well as being pressurised to ensure a dust-free and quite 3( dB) work environment.
+As well as being pressurized to ensure a dust-free and quiet 3( dB) work environment.
 It is also designed with a pneumatic suspension for a comfortable ride.

 The newly designed range has a lighter but stronger boom.
 Which offers 7 to 9 meters of reach with capacities up to 4 tonnes.